 By Alexander Maasik

 And that is fine.
-The ecommerce world should work so that consumers don’t have to worry about how the goods are moved.
-This is a job for the logistic companies, marketplaces, and customs agents.
-However, with new regulations coming up, the entire system on how goods are moved from a non-EU country (like US, China, or UK) to EU, will change.
+The eCommerce world should work so that consumers don’t have to worry about how the goods are moved.
+This is a job for logistic companies, marketplaces, and customs agents.
+However, with new regulations coming up, the entire system on how goods are moved from a non-EU country (like the US, China, or the UK) to the EU, will change.
 And if companies don’t automate their systems now, consumers will be the ones spending time trying to figure out how to get their goods past customs.